Hari0810/Hari0810.github.io/projects/spark-max.md

 ```

 ### Setup
+>[!info]
-Use the REV Hardware Client to downgrade the Spark Max to Firmware Version 24.
+>IMPORTANT: Use the REV Hardware Client to downgrade the Spark Max to Firmware Version 24.
 It will not work on Version 25 and above.

 ### For Arduino